 What’s the quickest way to ruin a friendship?
 Can bosses actually learn something from marriages?
 Are very close friendships in the workplace such a bad thing?

 These are just a few of the questions that #1 New York Times bestselling author Tom Rath asked when he embarked on a massive study of friendships.
-Along with several leading researchers, Rath pored through the literature, conducted several experiments, and analyzed more than 5 million interviews from The Gallup Organization’s worldwide database.
+Along with several leading researchers, Rath pored through the literature, conducted experiments and analyzed more than 5 million interviews from Gallup’s worldwide database.

 His team’s discoveries produced Vital Friends, a book that challenges long-held assumptions people have about their relationships.
 And the team’s landmark discovery — that people who have a “best friend at work” are seven times as likely to be engaged in their job — is sure to rattle the structure of organizations around the world.